-In this article, you'll learn four techniques for keywording images in Adobe Lightroom.
+In this tutorial, you'll learn four techniques for keywording images in Adobe Lightroom.
 Keywords help you manage an ever-growing library.
-This set of methods will help you become a master of metadata and keyword your images quickly.
+This set of methods will help you become a maven of metadata and keyword your images quickly.

 Keywords are a type of metadata, a bit of extra information added to your files to help describe them.
 All metadata is designed to provide information about an image so that you can manage a library of images.
 Without metadata, we're left to sift through images like a stack of disorganized papers on a desk.
 When you use an app like Lightroom, however, get tools to explore your images in powerful ways, all based on metadata.